-KEY RESPONSIBILITIES MEMBERS Richard A. Kerley, Chair Oversees the integrity of the Company's financial statements; David A. Greenblatt Approves all fees related to audit and non-audit related services provided by the independent registered public accounting firm; Julia W. Sze Has the sole authority to appoint, retain, terminate, and determine the Audit Committee Financial Expert compensation of the Company's independent registered public accounting firm; THE COMMITTEE HELD Oversees the Company's systems of internal accounting and financial controls: FOUR MEETINGS DURING Meets with the Company's independent registered public accounting firm outside FISCAL YEAR 2024. the presence of management to discuss financial reporting, including internal accounting controls and policies and procedures; · Reviews annual internal audit plan, including a fraud risk assessment; Reviews financial disclosures: Reviews and implements the Code of Conduct; Oversees the Company's "whistle blower" procedures: Reviews and approves all related-party transactions; and Focuses on qualitative aspects of financial reporting to the stockholders of the Company as well as the Company's processes to manage business, financial, and compliance with significant applicable legal, ethical and regulatory requirements.
+KEY RESPONSIBILITIES MEMBERS Richard Kerley\, Chair Oversees the integrity of the Company's financial statements; Approves all fees related to audit and non-audit related services provided by the David Greenblatt independent registered public accounting firm; Julia Sze Has the sole authority to appoint, retain, terminate, and determine the \Audit Committee Financial Expert compensation of the Company's independent registered public accounting firm; THE COMMITTEE HELD Oversees the Company's systems of internal accounting and financial controls: FIVE MEETINGS DURING FISCAL Meets with the Company's independent registered public accounting firm outside YEAR 2025. the presence of management to discuss financial reporting, including internal accounting controls and policies and procedures; · Reviews annual internal audit plan, including a fraud risk assessment; Reviews financial disclosures: Reviews and implements the Code of Conduct; Oversees the Company's "whistle blower" procedures: Reviews and approves all related-party transactions; and Focuses on qualitative aspects of financial reporting to the stockholders of the Company as well as the Company's processes to manage business, financial, and compliance with significant applicable legal, ethical and regulatory requirements.

 The Board has determined that Mr. Kerley, the Chair of the Audit Committee, qualifies as an audit committee financial expert under SEC rules and has the accounting and related financial-management expertise required under Nasdaq Rules.
-Mr. Kerley's qualifications to serve as an audit committee financial expert are set forth in his biography under the heading "Continuing Directors, Class I Directors, Terms Expiring in 2025."
+Mr. Kerley's qualifications to serve as an audit committee financial expert are set forth in his biography under the heading "Class I Directors - Current Terms Expiring upon 2025 Annual Meeting."
 In addition, the Board has determined that each member of the Audit Committee possess the financial sophistication required by Nasdaq Rules and is "independent" under the additional independence requirements of Rule 10A-3 of the Exchange Act and the Nasdaq Rules applicable to audit committees.
 No Audit Committee member serves on the audit committee of more than two other public companies.